Last week I talked about formatting your blog posts – the importance of formatting and how to do it.

 Keep it interesting

 It is also important that you keep your blog post titles interesting.
-In my last post I shared a statistic.

 2 Million blog posts are published online in a duration of 24 hours (source).
 So if your title is not interesting, people are not going to care because they have numerous other titles that are begging for their attention.